bbc/gel/src/components/promos.md

 ### Groups of promos

 A group of promos should be marked up as a list.
-This enables structural and navigational cues in screen reader software[^3].
+This enables structural and navigational cues in [^3 screen reader software].

 ```html
 <aside aria-labelledby="unique-promo-label">